cloudsoft/brooklyn-hyperledger/README.md

 deployment location's configuration.

 Note 2: If `host.sshAddress` ends with a port (e.g. `:22`), remove the colon and the port from the SSH command.

+Note 3: If you deployed to local Vagrant VMs, you can SSH into any of these VMs by running this command instead:
+`vagrant ssh byon<number here>`.
+The name of the VM is based on the last digit of the IP address.
+For example, if the CLI node's IP is `10.10.10.102` then the command would be: `vagrant ssh byon2`.

 #### Step 2: Build and Run the Asset Management App